KunpengSong/torchsample/README.md

-# Wick - High-Level Training framework for Pytorch
+# Wick: High-Level Training framework for Pytorch

 This framework is based in large part on the excellent [Torchsample](https://github.com/ncullen93/torchsample) library originally published by @ncullen93.